 opened 1839

-Free house situated on the outskirts of the village with a large lawn and garden and fine views of the Blyth valley.
-The pub has three small public rooms with the front bar full of character with old enamel advertising signs and an open fire in winter.
-Good food is all home-cooked using local produce (no food Sun and Mon).
-Beer festivals are held over the late May and August bank holiday weekends.
-Camping is available by prior arrangement.
+Free house situated on the outskirts of the village with fine views of the Blyth valley.
+The pub has three small public rooms.
+The front bar is full of character with old enamel advertising signs.
+Good food is all home-cooked using local produce where possible.
+Beer festivals are held in the large lawned garden over the late May and August bank holiday weekends.
+The pub is popular with walkers and cyclists and camping is available by prior arrangement.
+No food Sun and Mon.

 Facilities